drzussy/Selected-Projects/README.md

-# My Selected Projects Repository
+My Selected Projects Repository
 This repository contains various projects and code implementations covering a range of topics.
 Each project is organized into its own subdirectory and comes with its own README file for detailed information.
 Here's a brief overview of the projects you'll find in this directory:

-1. **Compiler in Java**:
+1. Boggle Game:

+   * An OOP Python implementation of the classic word game, Boggle, with features like word validation, scoring, and random board generation.

+2. Charge Simulator:

+   * A Python OOP program that simulates charge flow inside a conductor, with projects solving various analytical and numerical problems related to electricity and magnetism.

+3. Compiler in Java:

-   Using OOP to implement a compiler for a simplified Java language.
+   * Using OOP to implement a compiler for a simplified Java language.
 Uses regex to parse text and identify tokens.

+4. Image Processing with Python:

+   * Image processing techniques in Python, including grayscale conversion, blurring, resizing, and edge detection.

+5. Markov Chain Text Generator:

+   * A generic and non-generic Markov chain text generator program in C, capable of handling various data types and generating random sentences.

-2. **MLP Network Image Classification**:
+6. MLP Network Image Classification:

-   A Multi-Layer Perceptron (MLP) network for image classification using C++.
+   * A Multi-Layer Perceptron (MLP) network for image classification using C++.

-3. **Thread Library in C++**:
+7. Thread Library in C++:

-   Implementing a round-robin multi-threading C++ library.
+   * Implementing a round-robin multi-threading C++ library.

-4. **Web Scraping and Search Engines**:
+8. Web Scraping and Search Engines:

-   Web scraping and search engine principles, with code for making HTTP requests, parsing HTML, and building a basic search engine.
+   * Web scraping and search engine principles, with code for making HTTP requests, parsing HTML, and building a basic search engine.

-5. **Charge Simulator**:

-   A Python OOP program that simulates charge flow inside a conductor, with projects solving various analytical and numerical problems related to electricity and magnetism.

-6. **Markov Chain Text Generator**:

-   A generic and non-generic Markov chain text generator program in C, capable of handling various data types and generating random sentences.

-7. **Image Processing with Python**:

-   Image processing techniques in Python, including grayscale conversion, blurring, resizing, and edge detection.

-8. **Boggle Game**:

-   An OOP Python implementation of the classic word game, Boggle, with features like word validation, scoring, and random board generation.

-For more details on each project, navigate to the respective subdirectory and consult the project's README file.